 Presentation of the Couple

+Make your grand entrance!
 Just before the couple enters the reception venue, it is polite that guests stand in order to welcome them in a special way.
-Typically an MC or an important member of the wedding party announces the new couple’s arrival.
+Typically an MC or an important member of the wedding party who is keeping the order of events announces the new couple’s arrival.

 The bride and groom are officially introduced as man and wife for the first time.
 Be sure to advise the MC or whoever is speaking on how you’d like your introduction to go before hand.